evert/evert.github.com/_posts/2016/2016-05-13-why-php-fig-matters.md

 Now as a sort of knee-jerk reaction to these issues, [PHP-CDS][2] was setup with a much simpler process.
 Anyone can submit a PSR document there, first come first serve, disrespectfully in the `psr` composer vendor name.
 While it's a nice protest, this will of course go no where.
+But the initiative makes a few good points:
-I do believe that ultimately the key to the success of PHP-FIG will be a more open group, a much lower barrier to entry and the ability to more rapidly release PSR's;
+Ultimately the key to the success of PHP-FIG will be a more open group, a much lower barrier to entry and the ability to more rapidly release PSR's;
 allowing them to fail quicker so better versions can rise from their ashes.